Changing the lives of disadvantaged children

 As part of the programme, schools and other partner organisations also receive training, ongoing support and membership of the National Literacy Trust.
 There is no cost to the schools, teachers or children for taking part and, wherever possible, expenses (including travel) are covered.

+Success storyView detailsWith over 10 years experience of our Young Readers Programme, St Luke's C of E Primary School celebrates another brilliant year.
 Success storyView detailsSt Mary's Bryanston Square School in London took part in our Young Readers Programme this year and saw positive changes in children's attitude towards reading Success storyView detailsSimms Cross Primary School in Widnes recently took part in our Young Readers Programme, in partnership with WHSmith.
-Success storyView detailsNine-year-old Tom took part in our Young Readers Programme at King’s Oak Primary School in New Malden, where he learnt ways to choose books he will enjoy.